reinhart1010/nix/docs/en/common/fdupes.md

 ---
 # fdupes

-Finds duplicate files in a given set of directories.
+Finds duplicate files in a set of directories.
 More information: <https://github.com/adrianlopezroche/fdupes>.

 - Search a single directory: